V4Fire/Client/src/core/component/directives/aria/README.md

 # core/component/directives/aria

-This module provides a directive to add aria attributes and logic to elements through a single API.
+This module provides a directive to add aria attributes and logic to elements via a common API.

 ```
 < div v-aria = {labelledby: dom.getId('title')}